Inky-developer/debris/Readme.md

   - [x] Automated integration tests
   - [x] Internal refactoring to remove some recursive implementations
   - [x] Improved parser for more flexibility

+## Editor Support
+A basic vscode extension can be found at the latest run of the [extensions action](https://github.com/Inky-developer/debris/actions/workflows/editor_extensions.yml).